Jam & Jerusalem: Plot

 Jam & Jerusalem is set in the small West Country town of Clatterford St. Mary and is based around Sal, a local practice nurse.
 The surgery's indiscreet Irish receptionist, Tip, is also her best friend, and both are at the centre of community life.
 Despite this, Sal is not a member of her local Women's Guild, but after the death of her husband, the local GP, and the loss of her job, she soon joins.
 Tip is married to a farmer, Colin.
 The chairwoman of the Women's Guild is Eileen Pike, who always wears her chains of office.
-Other members include lollipop lady Queenie, elderly church organist Delilah Stagg, and Rosie, a cleaner who has an angry and rude alter ego called Margaret.
+Other members include lollipop lady Queenie, elderly church organist Delilah Stagg, and Rosie, a factory worker and cleaner who has an angry and rude alter ego called Margaret.
 Delilah is absent from the second series except a brief appearance in the first episode.
 Wealthy Caroline and Susie are slightly separate from the rest of the Guild.
 Sal's family consists of James, her son, and his wife, Yasmeen.
 Sal's daughter, Tash, has a son of her own, Raph, and she has a boyfriend Marcus until the end of the second series.
 Tash's friend Samuel "Spike" Pike, a postman, is a fellow hippie who becomes her husband in the final episode of Series Two.